-As a public of face and “a woman on the internet of a certain size,” Nicolette Mason, BBA Strategic Design and Management ‘08, receives everything from praise to vitriol.
+As a public of face and a self-described “woman on the internet of a certain size,” Nicolette Mason, BBA Strategic Design and Management ‘08, has won her fair share of admirers — and haters.

-“The overwhelming response is positive and affirming, but I’m a woman on the internet of a certain size, whose Middle Eastern, Jewish, and queer — people are confronted by those identities,” said Mason, a fashion influencer and an influential voice in the LGBTQ and “curvy girl” communities.
+“The overwhelming response is positive and affirming, but I’m a woman on the internet of a certain size who’s Middle Eastern, Jewish, and queer — people are threatened by those identities,” said Mason, a fashion influencer and an influential voice in the LGBTQ and “curvy girl” communities.
 “You get a lot of harassment and trolling comments.
 My partner and I are fat dykes — and people are really upset about that.”

 Mason shared her thoughts in My Body Is NSFW, a panel at #SXSW about the mainstreaming of body positivity and the backlash against it.
 The Parsons School of Design alum was joined by Kelsey Miller, founder of The Anti-Diet Project on Refinery29, and Gabi Gregg, a Los Angeles-based brand consultant who helped launched the #fatkini revolution.

 Since Miller launched The Anti-Diet Project in 2013, the radical concept of body positivity has gone mainstream: the anti-retouching movement began, #fatkini took off, and Tess Holliday became the first size 22 supermodel.
 While celebrating the progress that’s been made, Mason, Miller, and Gregg made it clear that society still has a long way to go in embracing bodies of all shapes and sizes.